-Under our worker's compensation insurance policies for U.S. employees since January 1, 2003, we have retained the first \$250,000 in claim liability per incident with aggregate maximum claim liabilities per year of \$2.0 million in 2012 and 2011 and \$2.9 million in 2010.
+Under our worker's compensation insurance policies for U.S. employees since January 1, 2003, we have retained the first \$250,000 in claim liability per incident with aggregate maximum claim liabilities per year of \$2.0 million in each of 2013, 2012 and 2011.
 The insurance company provides for insurance claims above the individual occurrence and aggregate limits.
-We have recognized cumulative expenses of \$0.7 million, \$0.4 million, and \$0.8 million for claims incurred during the years ended December 31, 2012, 2011 and 2010, respectively.
-Our estimated liability for worker's compensation as of December 31, 2012 and 2011 was \$1.2 million and \$0.7 million, respectively.
-Claims incurred during the years ended December 31, 2012 and 2011 are relatively undeveloped as of December 31, 2012.
+We have recognized cumulative expenses of \$0.6 million, \$0.6 million and \$0.4 million for claims incurred during the years ended December 31, 2013, 2012 and 2011, respectively.
+Our estimated liability for worker's compensation was \$1.2 million as of December 31, 2013 and 2012.
+Claims incurred during the years ended December 31, 2013 and 2012.
+Claims incurred during the years ended December 31, 2013 and 2012.
+Claims incurred during the years ended December 31, 2013 and 2012.
+Claims incurred during the years ended December 31, 2013 and 2012.
+Claims incurred during the years ended December 31, 2013 and 2012.
+Claims incurred during the years ended December 31, 2013 and 2012.
+Claims incurred during the years ended December 31, 2013 and 2012 are relatively undeveloped as of December 31, 2013.
 Therefore, it is possible that we could incur additional healthcare and wage indemnification costs beyond those previously recognized up to our aggregate liability for each of the respective claim years.
-For the eight years ended on or prior to December 31, 2010, based on our retained claim liability per incident and our aggregate claim liability per year, our maximum liability at December 31, 2012 in excess of the amounts deemed probable and previously recognized is not material.
-In connection with these policies, we have outstanding letters of credit totaling \$1.3 million to the insurance companies as security for these claims.
+For the years ended on or prior to December 31, 2011, based on our retained claim liability per incident and our aggregate claim liability per year, our maximum liability in excess of the amounts deemed probable and previously recognized is not material as of December 31, 2013.
+As of December 31, 2013, we had outstanding letters of credit totaling \$1.3 million to the insurance companies as security for these claims in connection with these policies.

-Under our current employee healthcare insurance policy for U.S. employees, we retain claims liability risk up to \$300,000, \$275,000 and \$250,000 per incident per year in 2012, 2011 and 2010, respectively.
-We recognized employee healthcare claim expense of \$23.0 million, \$21.0 million and \$22.6 million during the years ended December 31, 2012, 2011 and 2010, respectively, which includes actual claims paid and an estimate of our liability for the uninsured portion of employee healthcare obligations that have been incurred but not paid.
+Under our current employee healthcare insurance policy for U.S. employees, we retain claims liability risk up to \$325,000, \$300,000 and \$275,000 per incident per year in 2013, 2012 and 2011, respectively.
+We recognized employee healthcare claim expense of \$29.2 million, \$23.0 million and \$21.0 million during the years ended December 31, 2013, 2012 and 2011, respectively, which includes actual claims paid and an estimate of our liability for the uninsured portion of employee healthcare obligations that have been incurred but not paid.
 Should employee health insurance claims exceed our estimated liability, we would have further obligations.
-Our estimated liability for healthcare claims that have been incurred but not paid as of December 31, 2012 and 2011 was \$3.2 million and \$3.9 million, respectively.
+Our estimated liability for healthcare claims that have been incurred but not paid as of December 31, 2013 and 2012 was \$4.3 million and \$3.2 million, respectively.

 We have entered into an employment agreement with our chief executive officer whereby payment may be required if we terminate his employment without cause other than following a change in control.
 The amount payable is based upon the executive's salary at the time of termination and the cost to us of continuing to provide certain benefits.
-Had this officer been terminated without cause at December 31, 2012, other than following a change in control, we would have had an obligation for salaries and benefits of approximately \$1.4 million under such agreement.
+Had this officer been terminated without cause at December 31, 2013, other than following a change in control, we would have had an obligation for salaries and benefits of approximately \$1.6 million under such agreement.
 In addition, the agreement provides for continued vesting of his outstanding equity awards for a period of two years.